okta/okta.github.io/_source/_use_cases/api_access_management/choosing-a-flow.md

 Now that you've narrowed down the choices of which flow to use, you can learn about the different elements Okta has implemented to refine your choice.

-## Refining Your Choice
+## Refine Your Choice

-Choosing a flow depends on what you wish to do.
+Choosing between authorization code, implicit, or hybrid flows depends on what you wish to do.
 Use the following details to ensure the flow(s) you choose fit your specific scenario.

 The [OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-1.3) and [OpenID Connect spec](https://openid.net/specs/openid-connect-core-1_0.html#Authentication) have defined a set of flows and the behaviors they should exhibit.
 Okta models the key actors (users, apps or services, resources to be accessed) with properties, and then specifies the behavior of each property for each flow.